 Best time to visit: Mid December

 December is Ayutthaya’s festive season.
-Fireworks light up the Ayutthaya sky to commemorate the city’s listing as a UNESCO World Heritage Site on 13th December 1991.
+Fireworks light up Ayutthaya’s sky to commemorate the city’s listing as a UNESCO World Heritage Site on 13th December 1991.

-The weather is also just right to explore Ayutthaya’s ruins.
+The weather is also just right to explore the ruins.

 Day Trip or Overnight Stay in Ayutthaya?

-Most visitors plan to explore Ayutthaya over a day trip.
-The thing, however, is that when you arrive in Ayutthaya, you realise that one day is barely enough to see a few Ayutthaya temples.
+Most visitors plan to explore the Historical Park over a day trip.
+The thing, however, is that when you get here, you realise that one day is barely enough to see a few Ayutthaya temples.
 Ayutthaya Historical Park is huge.
 The journey from Bangkok to Ayutthaya and back, in itself, can take over 3 hours, leaving you with limited time.

-We feel that two full days is enough to explore the Historical Park.
+We feel that two full days are enough to explore Ayutthaya Historical Park.
 If you are interested in history, you’ll require even more time.

-If you plan to spend a night in Ayutthaya, Kantary Hotel Ayutthaya, is a top rated and highly recommended hotel in Ayutthaya.
-Their free shuttle service to attractions is a huge help, and you can even request an airport shuttle (for an additional charge).
+If you plan to spend a night in Ayutthaya, Kantary Hotel Ayutthaya, comes highly recommended.
+The hotel’s free shuttle service to attractions is a big help.

 City maps and other useful information about Phra Nakhon Si Ayutthaya.